PUR 502–06: Equipment on Loan or Demonstration

 The university assumes no responsibility for equipment on loan or demonstration unless the user has submitted an Equipment on Loan or Demonstration form.

-Unless special arrangements are made with the director of Purchasing and Business Services, the vendor is responsible for all moving, handling, transportation, and installation costs for loaned equipment.
-If the vendor who loaned the equipment is the successful bidder for that equipment, that vendor must supply new equipment unless Purchasing and Business Services and the user agree to accept the loaned equipment at a negotiated lower price.
+Unless special arrangements are made with the chief procurement officer, the supplier is responsible for all moving, handling, transportation, and installation costs for loaned equipment.
+If the supplier who loaned the equipment is the successful bidder for that equipment, that supplier must supply new equipment unless Purchasing and Business Services and the user agree to accept the loaned equipment at a negotiated lower price.

 Purchasing and Business Services will file a copy of the Equipment on Loan or Demonstration form with Risk Management.